 Quick, try to recall the last five seconds that just passed as accurately as you can.
 What’s that, you can’t?
 Well, that means that you are just like the rest of us: blissfully unaware of our limitations.

-Try and think of 12 items of any description, write them down so you can check them out later, and then stop thinking about them.
-Do whatever you want: hang the laundry, do the dishes, you could even clean up your room for once, but let time fly over you (but not by much) and then come back, sit down, take a deep breath and try to recall the 12 items that you wrote.
+Try and think of twelve items of any description, write them down so you can check them out later, and then stop thinking about them.
+Do whatever you want: hang the laundry, do the dishes, do anything, but let time fly over you (but not by much) and then come back, sit down, take a deep breath and try to recall the twelve items that you wrote.

 How can we, then, function in a society that demands so much from us?
 A society that demands attention spans longer than 12 seconds, multi-tasking skills on par with an octopus on Ritalin, and the amazing ability to sit on a chair (for those lucky few) doing God knows what four hours at a time?
 The answer is simple: we don’t need to.